ptrpov/docs/content/getting-started/installing-node.md

 In addition, many developers like to test their applications on multiple versions of npm.
 Using a version manager makes it easy to switch versions.

-##Installing npm from a Version Manager
+##Installing npm with a Version Manager

 A version manager allows you to switch between node and npm versions, which makes it easier to ensure that your applications work for most users.
 Use the instructions for the version manager you select to learn how to switch versions, and to learn how to keep up-to-date with the latest version of npm.

 ###Apple macOS

-There are several recommended approaches for installing npm for the MacOS.
+There are several approaches for installing npm for the MacOS.

+####Installing NVM Directly

+If you don't want to install Homebrew, click [here](https://github.com/creationix/nvm/blob/master/README.md#installation) to learn how to install nvm without it.

-####Using HomeBrew to Install NVM
+###Using HomeBrew to Install node.js, npm, and nvm

-Many Macintosh developers use [Homebrew](https://brew.sh/), a valuable tool for managing apps and files.
+While the nvm readme file advises against installing nvm with HomeBrew, many Macintosh developers use [Homebrew](https://brew.sh/) along with nvm, and find the comnbination valuable.
+Homebrew is a Macintsoh tool that managing apps and files, a package manager for Macintosh.

+####Using HomeBrew to Install Node.js and npm

 1. To install Homebrew, click [here](https://docs.brew.sh/Installation.html).